bruning-frighting/qid-eid-lookup/README.md

 ## Default database and custom data

 The repository includes a ready-to-use default database at `data/qid_eid.db`.
-It is stored with Git LFS because the file is about 271 MB.
 After cloning, you can start looking up data immediately:

 ```powershell
 qidlookup stats